-The main issues raised by this application relate to the principle of the development; scale, design and impact on amenity; impact on highway safety; and the impact on heritage assets.
+The main issues raised by this application relate to the principle of the development; and the impact on heritage assets.

 Principle of the Development

 Policy DM18 of the Copeland Local Plan supports extensions and alterations to residential properties subject to detailed criteria, which will be considered further in this report.
 Policy H14PU of the Emerging Local Plan also supports proposals for house extensions or alterations within the curtilage of the existing property where detailed requirements relating to design and amenity are met.